Call us on 0800 311 8990 - or complete our Free Quote Form above.

 Preventing heat from escaping

 This is a major challenge that is helped by ensuring roof vents are securely closed when the summer ends.
 The same goes for windows.
 Double glazing does help, but since most conservatories are more glass than anything else, they will still require more heat to keep them warm than the average interior room.
+Ensuring that windows are closed when rolling into the winter is essential for maintaining your conservatory heating.

 Trapping heat inside your conservatory is also made easier if you install window blinds.
 It’s worth spending a bit more on blinds that are designed to reduce heat loss too.